CessVala/cessvala.github.io/_posts/2024-09-02-Hidpy-manuscript.markdown

 tags:   Manuscripts
 ---

-Very happy to share with you, my recent co-first author publication in collaboration with with Roman Barth, Marwan Abdellah and Haitham A. Shaban.
+Very happy to share with you, my recent co-first author publication in collaboration with Roman Barth, Marwan Abdellah and Haitham A. Shaban.

 Hi-D is a software capable of detecting, classifying, mapping, and analyzing the movements of genetic material across the genome in living cells.